salemhilal/Viewr/README.md

 You can pass a number of options to Fittr:

 #### filter ####
-Only runs on img tags with a given selector (id or class).
-This is good if you want to use different options on different groups of images.
+Only runs on img tags with a given id or class.
+This lets you use different options on different groups of images by creating different copies of Fittr.

     default: null
     options: any selector (string)